Database Transaction Units (DTUs) and elastic Database Transaction Units (eDTUs)

 Pools are suited for a large number of databases with specific utilization patterns.
 For a given database, this pattern is characterized by low average utilization with relatively infrequent utilization spikes.
 SQL Database automatically evaluates the historical resource usage of databases in an existing SQL Database server and recommends the appropriate pool configuration in the Azure portal.
 For more information, see when should an elastic pool be used?

-- See Service tier for information on the DTUs and eDTUs available for single databases and for elastic pools.
+- See DTU-based purchasing model for information on the DTUs and eDTUs available for single databases and for elastic pools, as well as limits on resources other than CPU, memory, data IO, and transaction log IO.

 - See SQL Database Query Performance Insight to understand your (DTUs) consumption.